oat-sa/package-tao/.github/CONTRIBUTING.md

 1. Check the open an closed issues for similar proposals of intended contribution before starting work on a new contribution.
 2. Create and test your work.
-3. Fork the TAO repository.
+3. Fork the repository of the TAO extension you wish to contribute to.
 4. Create a branch that follows the [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) branching model.
-5. Once development has been done, create a pull request that targets the development branch.
+5. Once development has been done, create a pull request that targets the development branch of the extension you are contributing to.
 6. Once your contribution is received the TAO development team will review the contribution and collaborate with you as needed.

 ## Code of Conduct